What is a liquidator?

-Have you considered hiring a notary or lawyer?
+If you think the role of liquidator is too much for you, have you considered hiring a notary or lawyer?
 One of these legal professionals can help you with the liquidation process.
 Their professional fees can even be paid with money from the estate.

 Does a liquidator have a right to be paid?

 Yes.
 Liquidators have a right to be paid for the hours of work that they invest in the liquidation of an estate.
 However, liquidators who are also heirs cannot be paid unless the will says they can be paid or the other heirs agree.
 If the heirs cannot reach a decision, a court will decide.